-EAP 1620 Reading VI
+EAP 1620C Reading VI

 A high advanced college-level reading skills course in which students will further develop the skills necessary for the efficient processing of general academic texts.
+This course includes an integrated reading skills lab designed to increase student's active and passive vocabulary.